awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 To route inbound VPC traffic to an appliance, you associate a route table with the internet gateway or virtual private gateway, and specify the network interface of your appliance as the target for VPC traffic\.
 For more information, see [Gateway route tables](VPC_Route_Tables.md#gateway-route-tables)\.
 You can also route outbound traffic from your subnet to a middlebox appliance in another subnet\.

-For middlebox routing examples, see [Middlebox routing scenarios](middlebox-routing-examples.md)\.
+For middlebox routing examples, see [Middlebox scenarios](middlebox-routing-examples.md)\.

 **Topics**
 + [Appliance considerations](#appliance-considerations)